 Constitution: The Committee is established by the Board of Directors and will be known as the Nomination and Remuneration Committee (the Committee).
 Duties: The Committee is responsible for: a.
-Overseeing the recruitment and selection process for the posts of 1Chief Executive and Executive Directors b.
+Overseeing the recruitment and selection process for the posts of Chief Executive1 and Executive Directors b.
 Preparing a description of the role and capabilities required for the Chief Executive and Executive Director posts to reflect the balance of skills, knowledge and experience required c.
 Succession planning Executive appointments taking into account the challenges and opportunities facing the Trust and the skills and expertise required on the Board d.
 Reviewing the structure, size and composition of the Executive Director composition of the Board of Directors e.
 Reviewing Executive Directors' performance. f.
 Determining the remuneration and terms of service of the Chief Executive and the Executive Management Team g.
-Determining the annual cost of living award for senior managers (excluding those paid under Agenda for Changearrangements) h.
+Determining the annual cost of living award for senior managers (excluding those paid under Agenda for Change arrangements) h.
 Succession planning for Executive Director appointments i.
 Overseeing agreement of appropriate contractual arrangements relating to the Chief Executive and Executive Management Team j.
 Scrutinising any termination payments relating to the Chief Executive or the Executive Management Team, ensuring that they have been properly calculated and take account of any relevant guidance k.
-To be responsible for any disciplinary issue relating to the Chief Executive or member of the Executive Management Team which may result in their dismissal?
-The Committee will not be responsible for any disciplinary issue which is short of dismissal I. Such other duties as the Board of Directors may delegate.

-Membership: The Committee membership will be appointed by the Board of Directors and will consist of:
+To be responsible for any disciplinary issue relating to the Chief Executive or member of the Executive Management Team which may result in their dismissal.
+The Committee will not be responsible for any disciplinary issue which is short of dismissal l.
+Such other duties as the Board of Directors may delegate.
+Membership: The Committee membership will be appointed by the Board of Directors and will consist of: Trust Chair All Non-Executive Directors Members can participate in meetings by two-way audio link including telephone, video or computer link (excepting email communication).

-Trust Chair

-All Non-Executive Directors